 The SCS has been central to the LDF as the Core Strategy has developed, as this is intended to be the spatial interpretation of the SCS.
 The linkages between the two will become more apparent as the LDF progresses.
-Whilst the SCS timeframe span from 2007 until March 2013, the council is currently reviewing the strategy and work by Ribble Valley Borough Council's Partnership Officers remains on-going and relevant to future LDD production.
+Whilst the SCS timeframe span from 2007 until March 2013, work by Ribble Valley Borough Council's Partnership Officer remains ongoing and relevant to future LDD production.